Trogir

 July–August

-Calm, warm, and ideal for exploring without peak crowds.
+Calm, warm and ideal for exploring without peak crowds.
+The sea stays swimmable well into October.

 Getting to Trogir